-“After a year and a half at a stressful job, I decided to take a pay cut to move to a much calmer work environment where there was less pressure,” says Erin, a freelancer who created the website Journey to Saving.
+“After a year and a half at a stressful job, I decided to take a pay cut to move to a much calmer work environment where there was less pressure,” says Erin Millard, a freelancer who created her own website.
 “At first, it was worth the decrease in pay.
 I was getting close to burning out at my previous job.
 Ironically, though, the new job wasn’t fulfilling and challenging.
 I knew I needed to make more money to get ahead, so I made the jump to self-employment, where I could set my own rates.”

 Settling Holds You Back

-Like Erin, the other people I interviewed agree that settling for less with our finances holds us back.
+Like Millard, the other people I interviewed agree that settling for less with our finances holds us back.

 Kayla has since started confidently setting her rates based on the value that her work provides.
 She’s asked existing clients with whom she previously set lower rates for raises.